DeLTa: Demonstration and Language-Guided Novel Transparent Object Manipulation: INTRODUCTION

 In terms of robotic manipulation policies for transparent objects, existing works~\cite{sajjan2020clear, shi2024asgrasp} have primarily focused on grasping diverse transparent objects.
 Extending these methods to more diverse and challenging scenarios—such as target-constrained placement studied in this work—remains largely under-explored.
 To address such complex tasks, recent advances in learning from demonstration have proven effective, offering a cost-efficient way to enable diverse trajectory actions~\cite{wen2022you,hsu2025spot,mandlekar2023mimicgen,garrett2024skillmimicgen}.
 Compared to other demonstration data collection methods, such as robot demonstrations~\cite{vitiello2023one} or wearable devices~\cite{wang2024dexcap, chen2024arcap}, human demonstrations excel due to their intuitive operation and minimal hardware requirements.
 Nevertheless, learning from human demonstrations has been mostly achieved on regular objects~\cite{wen2022you,hsu2025spot,lepert2025phantom,yin2025object}, leaving its extension to transparent objects insufficiently studied.
 This limitation arises because the complex optical properties of transparent objects pose challenges to visual sensing, which makes the extraction of action trajectories from demonstrations inherently difficult.
 Consequently, insufficient capability for precise novel object pose estimation and the lack of diverse executable skills restrict long-horizon manipulation in real-world tasks.
 Moreover, the limited exploration of language understanding (e.g., “Can you make a green liquid in the cylinder?”~\cite{burger2020mobile}) constrains progress toward natural-language-driven task execution—an essential step for human-robot interaction and generalizable manipulation.

-To tackle these challenges, our contributions can be summarized as follows: \begin{myitem} \item We propose DeLTa, to our best knowledge, the first framework that achieves precise and long-horizon manipulation tasks for transparent objects, guided by human video demonstration and language instructions, as illustrated in Fig.~\ref{fig:teaser}. \item{For the first time, we explore 4D modeling of hand-object interaction information extracted from human demonstration video for transparent object manipulation, powered by recent advancements in stereo depth estimation, segmentation, and pose estimation.} \item We show that a single human demonstration per primitive skill suffices to generalize to novel objects, with the demonstration trajectory guiding obstacle-aware robot motion planning. \item We propose a VLM-guided planner that decomposes natural language instructions into multi-step actions, refines them with validation and search to enforce robot-specific constraints (e.g., one-armed, eye-in-hand), and retrieves object meshes and demonstration trajectories from pre-computed databases for transparent object manipulation. \end{myitem}
+To tackle these challenges, our contributions can be summarized as follows: \begin{itemize} \item{We propose DeLTa, to our best knowledge, the first framework that achieves precise and long-horizon manipulation tasks for transparent objects, guided by human video demonstration and language instructions, as illustrated in Fig.~\ref{fig:teaser}.} \item{For the first time, we explore 4D modeling of hand-object interaction information extracted from human demonstration video for transparent object manipulation, powered by recent advancements in stereo depth estimation, segmentation, and pose estimation.} \item{We show that by combining pose-based trajectory retargeting with canonicalized object meshes, a single human demonstration per primitive skill can be transferred to novel objects, eliminating the need for per-object demonstrations.}

+\item{We propose a VLM-guided planner that decomposes natural language instructions into multi-step actions, refines them with validation and search to enforce robot-specific constraints (e.g., single-arm, eye-in-hand), and retrieves object meshes and demonstration trajectories from pre-computed databases for transparent object manipulation.}